 A large part of any property owner or property manager’s job is meeting with and screening a prospective tenant to fill a vacancy at their rental property.
 Although it would make the job significantly easier to just accept a rental application from anyone who shows up and wants to sign a lease agreement, a property owner or apartment property management company’s job is to bring in the good tenants – ones who will pay rent promptly and be good neighbors to existing residents.

 An ideal prospective tenant will meet the following criteria:

 - Good credit

 - Have a monthly income that is roughly 3 times higher than the rent

 - No prior convictions

-In fact, according to TransUnion, “84% of landlords say that non-payment is one of their top concerns about new tenants”4.
-But, to ensure the screening is thorough and correct, the process can take a lot of time.
-Here are some tips a property manager can use to streamline potential tenant screening for a rental listing:
+In fact, according to TransUnion, “84% of landlords say that non-payment is one of their top concerns about new tenants”.
+But, to ensure the prospective tenant screening is thorough and correct, the process can take a lot of time.
+Here are some tips a property manager can use to attract good tenants and streamline potential tenant screening for a rental listing:

 - Create a Pre-Screening Survey – You likely already spend a good amount of time answering phone calls and emails.
 Instead of simply allowing a general rental application (wherein applicants can ignore criteria like monthly income), consider using a survey or Google Form to help separate the qualified applicants from the non-qualified applicants.

 - Use a Consistent Screening Method – However you or a leasing agent at your property go about screening residents, it’s important to find a system that works and stick to it in order to consistently yield good results.
 If you change up how you interview, what you ask, or what your must-have criteria are, it’s much harder to compare and contrast responses or gauge who will be a great tenant for your community.